bennettyardley/scapy-toolkit/README.md

 ## arpscan.py
 Broadcasts an ARP packet to the network and monitors for responses to test if a host is online.
 Then looks up the MAC addresses to find the vendor of each device.

-## scanner.py
-An all in one scanner

-## dos.py
-A work in progress SYN flood program to overflow a machine